 Hose fabricators need to ensure their staff is assembling the hose to the correct specification to meet the needs of their customer and to avoid creating scrap, creating extra expense for your organization.

 Say you're making 100 hose assemblies with expensive 4-wire hydraulic hose that costs $10.54 per foot and your fabricator miscalculates the hose length and has to cut off an inch off each end to meet the overall length specifications - that's $174.00 in scrap.
-And that figure doesn't include the true replacement cost of the scrap hose, which can be up to 25 times the original cost ($4,350).
+And that figure doesn't include the true replacement cost of the scrap, which can be up to 25 times the original cost (a significanlty higher expense at ~ $4,350).
 See our article on The True Cost of Lost Inventory.

-TrulinX ERP Management Software Helps Hose Distributors Track Fabrication Costs and Minimize Errors
+TrulinX ERP Distribution Management Software Helps Hose Distributors Track Fabrication Costs and Minimize Errors

 Pricing for hose assemblies in TrulinX is sophisticated, allowing you the choice to price by component discount for cut length or overall length, by component list for cut length or overall length, and the option of an additional discount on the complete assembly.
-Users are able to save time and increase efficiency by automatically calculating labor amounts based on the hose length and/or fitting diameter so true gross margins can be captured on all assemblies.
+Users are able to save time and increase efficiency as the TrulinX system automatically calculates labor amounts based on the hose length and/or fitting diameter and true gross margins can be captured on all assemblies.

 The ability to track and add all the labor and burden involved in the fabrication of a hose assembly is important in keeping a good profit margin, especially for those that do welding.
 Adding crimping instructions on orders is critical to ensure that the correct assembly procedures are followed, reducing errors and waste.

-TrulinX also allows users to generate serial numbered labels for their hose assemblies so that if a replacement is needed, the barcode can be scanned to find the original specifications easily.
-TrulinX is also integrated with the Parker Tracking System, which is a big time saver for Parker distributors.
+TrulinX allows users to generate serial numbered labels for hose assemblies so if a replacement is needed, the barcode can be scanned to find the original specifications easily.
+TrulinX is integrated with the Parker Tracking System, which is a big time saver for Parker distributors.

-If you have counter sales, TrulinX is designed to allow users to check stock at any location, enter orders in seconds, take payments, and let customers make deposits on any special orders or backordered items.
+If you have counter sales, TrulinX is designed to allow users to check stock at any location, enter hose assembly and other orders in seconds, take payments, and accept deposits on any special orders or backordered items.

-Tribute, Inc. has over 36 years in the hose distribution business and is a long time member of NAHAD - the Association for Hose and Accessories Distributors.
-We recommend investing in their Handbook for the Design and Specification of Hose Assemblies for industry-leading performance standards for hose assembly specification, design, fabrication, handling and management.
+Tribute, Inc. has over 38 years in the hose distribution business and is a long time member of NAHAD - the Association for Hose and Accessories Distributors.
+We recommend investing in their NAHAD Safety Institute Training options and the Handbook for the Design and Specification of Hose Assemblies for industry-leading performance standards for hose assembly specification, design, fabrication, handling and management.

 If you're a hose and fluid power distributor who needs to keep accurate track of fabrication expenses and increase profit margins, check out the benefits of TrulinX software by contacting us or visiting www.tribute.com